apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

         <strong>register_function(name, function)</strong>
       </td>
       <td>
-        Registers a python user-defined function under a unique name.
+        Registers a Python user-defined function under a unique name.
         Replaces already existing user-defined function under this name.
         It can be replaced by "create_temporary_system_function".
       </td>